 Things to do in San Vito, Costa Rica

 Nature lovers and outdoor enthusiasts will love San Vito.
 Here are the best things to do in San Vito!
-For tours and guides, the best way to arrange them is to ask your hotel to help you or contact Desafios Tours, a local tour company.
+For tours and guides, the best way to arrange them is to ask your hotel to help you.
+If you rented a car, can you drive yourself to some of the places.

 In the Coto Brus canton, there are some of the most spectacular and undiscovered waterfalls in Costa Rica.
 You will have to arrange it with a local company/guide if you don’t speak Spanish as they’re mostly on private family farms but it’s worth it.